elenderg/PAL-1000/instruções de compilação.md

 `If the compiler's abort flag is set, exit.`

-`If the term's variable is nil, abort with "_Invalid 'times', I don't understand the variable '_" then the term's phrase then "_'._" and the rider; exit.`
+`If the term's variable is nil, abort with "Invalid 'times', I don't understand the variable '_" then the term's phrase then "_'._" and the rider; exit.`

 `Add an intermediate given the expression's type name and the rider's token's first.`

-`Add several fragments given "_put_" and the expression's variable and "_into_" and the intermediate and the rider's token's first.`
+`Add several fragments given "put_" and the expression's variable and "_into_" and the intermediate and the rider's token's first.`

-`Add several fragments given "_multiply_" and the intermediate and "_by_" and the term's variable and the rider's token's first.`
+`Add several fragments given "multiply_" and the intermediate and "_by_" and the term's variable and the rider's token's first.`

 `Put the intermediate into the expression's variable.`